salesforce/agent-sdk/README.md

 To contribute to the project:

 1. Clone the repository
-2. Install development dependencies: `pip install -r requirements-dev.txt`
+2. Install in editable mode: `pip install -e ".[all]"`
 3. Run tests: `pytest`

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](https://github.com/salesforce/agent-sdk/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/salesforce/agent-sdk/blob/main/LICENSE) file for details.